Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 Matplotlib

 Please note that the code is senstive to the version of the above packages.
-We recommond to design an anaconda virtual environment to install all the above packages to make sure the code can be successfully reimpelmented.
+To make sure the code can be successfully reimpelmented, we recommond to create an anaconda virtual environment to install all the above packages.

 ## Gibbs distribution explanation
 ### test_MLP_Gibbs.py has two functionalities